techGracify/Python-Project/README.md

 # Python-Project
-The project is all about Employee Salary and Performance Rating
+The project is all about Employee Performance Ratings and Salary